mattj23/latex-compileservice/README.md

 At that point, the session will contain a link to log files, and (if it completed successfully) a product, which the client may download.

-The session will only persist for a limited amount of time (set by the server) after completion.
+The session will only persist for a limited amount of time (set by the server) after creation.
 It is the responsibility of the client to check and download the results before the session is removed.

 ### Endpoints